eavestn/exercise-2-option-2/README.md

 more in-depth information on the mechanics of that framework (outside the confines of the below documentation), please consult the above-linked project.

-The subscriptions are maintained by a SQL Database hosted on the same server as the project; it's configuration and necessary set-up scripts can be found in the `Configuration` directory of this project.
+The subscriptions are maintained by a SQL Database hosted on the same server as the project; it's configuration and necessary set-up scripts can be found in the [`Configuration`](./Configuration) directory of this project.
+In order to run this project, locally, you will need a SQL Server instance against which the [`SubscriptionManagerCreate.sql`](./Configuration/SubscriptionManagerCreate.sql) script should be executed.

+You will also need to configure the appropriate connection string in the [`StudentManagement.Esb.Server`](./StudentManagement.Esb.Server) `App.config` file.